sen-h/VidOS/README.md

 `-g graphics drivers -- binary blob graphics drivers, one or multiple of: [ amdgpu radeon i915 none all ] Default: none`<br>
 `-f format  -- specific video format to use, if omitted one will be autodetected. one of: [ av1 webm avc ]`<br>
 `-r remove external codecs -- removes/disables OpenH264 and fdk-aac codecs, OpenH264 Video Codec provided by Cisco Systems, Inc.`
+`-l bootloader/manager for firmware -- select bootloader depending on machine firmware. one of: [ efi bios both ] Default: bios`

 ## `-h` *help* -- print this help text